 - Lambert JS, Harris DR, Stiehm ER, et al. Performance characteristics of HIV-1 culture and HIV-1 DNA and RNA amplification assays for early diagnosis of perinatal HIV-1 infection.
 J Acquir Immune Defic Syndr 2003; 34:512.

 - Connolly MD, Rutstein RM, Lowenthal ED.
 Virologic testing in infants with perinatal exposure to HIV receiving multidrug prophylaxis.
 Pediatr Infect Dis J 2013; 32:196.

 - Hollinger FB, Bremer JW, Myers LE, et al. Standardization of sensitive human immunodeficiency virus coculture procedures and establishment of a multicenter quality assurance program for the AIDS Clinical Trials Group.
 The NIH/NIAID/DAIDS/ACTG Virology Laboratories.
 J Clin Microbiol 1992; 30:1787.

-- Panel on Antiretroviral Therapy and Medical Management of HIV-Infected Children.
+- United States Department of Health and Human Services (HHS) panel on antiretroviral therapy and medical management of children living with HIV; and the National Institutes of Health (NIH).
 Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.
-Available at: http://aidsinfo.nih.gov/contentfiles/lvguidelines/pediatricguidelines.pdf (Accessed on June 17, 2017).
+Available at: https://aidsinfo.nih.gov/guidelines/html/2/pediatric-arv/0 (Accessed on April 27, 2017).

 - Branson BM, Handsfield HH, Lampe MA, et al. Revised recommendations for HIV testing of adults, adolescents, and pregnant women in health-care settings.
 MMWR Recomm Rep 2006; 55:1.